PatrickKing/hacquity-apps/README.md

 # DoM Citizen

 The DoM Citizen webapp was a hackathon project built as an experiment in addressing gender inequity in medicine and academia.
-It has two major modules, Second Shift and Mentor Match.
+It has several major modules, including:

+- Second Shift

     If you have hired help (like a nanny or a cleaner) but don't need them full time, or if you are looking for part time household help, Second Shift lets you connect with peers who can help.
+- Mentor Match

     Mentor Match helps you to discover other faculty who have interests like yours, and who are looking for mentor/mentee relationships.
+- Trusted Vendors

+    Trusted Vendors is a place for reviews of people and companies who are trusted by members of the community.
+You can browse, search, post, and rate vendor reviews.
+- CV Catalogue

+    Search a database of CVs for members of the Department of Medicine.
+- Administration

+    Admins can invite users, approve or reject users who request to join the site, disable user accounts, and also perform bulk update operations on CVs available in the CV Catalogue and Mentor Match.

 ## Development Setup

 DoM Citizen is a Ruby on Rails app, the process getting set up for development with this project should be familiar to most rails developers.
-The app is built on Google Drive for CV file storage and search, which requires some credential setup.
+The app ties into several external services for its features, which requires some credential setup, see the Variables section below.

 ### Prerequisites